Training Module

 It is a good fit if you…

-• audit context, scope, and boundaries across ISO standards.
+• audit context, scope, and system boundaries across ISO management system standards.

-• need to test credibility beyond documented statements.
+• need to test credibility beyond documented context and scope statements.

-• audit multi-site, shared services, or outsourced models.
+• audit multi-site structures, shared services, or outsourced activities.

-• want clear evidence trails for inclusions and exclusions.
+• want clear evidence trails for inclusions, exclusions, and boundary decisions.

-• need consistent audit judgement on boundary decisions.
+• need consistent audit judgement on scope and boundary credibility.

 If most of the points above apply, this module is likely a good fit.